usnistgov/state_meas_tomo/README.md

 # Joint Quantum State and Measurement tomography
-This software package performs joint quantum state and measurement tomography as described in [arXiv:17xx.xxxxx](put url here).
+This software package performs joint quantum state and measurement tomography as described in [arXiv:1803.08245](https://arxiv.org/abs/1803.08245).
 Included are three example scripts that simulate data for one or two trapped ion systems with either symmetric or asymmetric measurements:

 - analysis_scripts/paper_simulations.py: produces all data and
-    histograms shown in arXiv:17xx.xxxx with seed = 0.
+    histograms shown in arXiv:1803.08245 with seed = 0.
 Also provides an example of symmetric measurements.

 - analysis_scripts/asym_simulations.py: produces simulated data from